How Much Is Health Insurance Going To Cost You? (2025)

 What Is the Average Cost of Health Insurance in Your State?

-Where you live plays a role in determining your health insurance premium.
-Each state has an average benchmark premium—for the second-lowest silver tier plan for someone 40 years old—and that information is available from the Kaiser Family Foundation.
+When you ask, “How much is health insurance a month?” where you live plays a role in determining your health insurance premium.
+Each state has an average benchmark premium—for the second-lowest silver tier plan for someone 40 years old—and that information is available from KFF.

 Talk to ConsumerShield About Insurance